 This 17th century fort, built by Thakur Ganga Singh is now the home to his descendant Thakur Giriraj Singh Lotwara.
 Created on 52,300 sq ft of land, it’s a fine example of traditional Rajput architecture.
-Invincible boundary wall, the main porch, rooms built around a courtyard, Kachehri (court) which is still used to meet common people of the village and Chhatries on the top make it a complete Rajputana residence.
-It consist of 10 guest room; a King’s Room which includes Drawing and Dinning room, and 3 Queen’s room on the first floor, 4 Prince’s and 2 Deluxe rooms on the ground floor.
+Invincible boundary wall, the main porch, rooms built around a courtyard, Kachehri (court) which is still used to meet common people of the village and Chhatries on the top makes it a complete Rajputana residence.
+It consists of 10 guest room; a King’s Room which includes Drawing and Dining room, and 3 Queen’s room on the first floor, 4 Prince’s and 2 Deluxe rooms on the ground floor.
 Every single room is unique in design and comes with AC and attached toilet.

 The Heritage Homestay is so ideal for destination wedding.
 It offers one of its kind experience for wedding.